jiaoshuntian/ivory-operator/docs/content/references/components.md

 ## Kubernetes Compatibility

-PGO, the Postgres Operator from Crunchy Data, is tested on the following platforms:
+IVYO, the Ivory Operator from Highgo, is tested on the following platforms:

 - Kubernetes 1.22-1.25
 - OpenShift 4.8-4.11